peteroupc/html3dutil/doc/H3DU.Math.md

 * `lookingAt` (Type: Array.&lt;Number>) (optional)<br>
     A 3-element vector specifying the point in world space that the "camera" is looking at.
 May be null or omitted, in which case the default is the coordinates (0,0,0).
 * `up` (Type: Array.&lt;Number>) (optional)<br>
     A 3-element vector specifying the direction from the center of the "camera" to its top.
-This parameter may be null or omitted, in which case the default is the vector (0, 1, 0), the vector that results when the "camera" is held upright.
-This vector must not point in the same or opposite direction as the "camera"'s view direction.
-(For best results, rotate the vector (0, 1, 0) so it points perpendicular to the "camera"'s view direction.)
+This parameter may be null or omitted, in which case the default is the vector (0, 1, 0), the vector that results when the "camera" is held upright.<br> This vector must not point in the same or opposite direction as the view direction (the direction from "viewerPos" to "lookingAt").
+(See the example for one way to ensure this.)<br>

 #### Return Value

 The resulting 4x4 matrix.
 (Type: Array.&lt;Number>)

+#### Example

+The following example calls this method with an up vector of (0, 1, 0) except if the view direction is parallel to that vector or nearly so.

+    var upVector=[0,1,0]; // Y axis
+    var viewdir=H3DU.Math.vec3sub(lookingAt, viewerPos);
+    var par=H3DU.Math.vec3length(H3DU.Math.vec3cross(viewdir,upVector));
+    if(par<0.00001)upVector=[0,0,1]; // view is almost parallel, so use Z axis var matrix=H3DU.Math.mat4lookat(viewerPos,lookingAt,upVector);

 ### (static) H3DU.Math.mat4multiply(a, b) <a id='H3DU.Math.mat4multiply'></a>